juju/docs/src/en/commands.md

    you get is the active model for that controller.
 If you want a different model then you must switch using controller:model notation or switch to the controller and then to the model.
-   The `juju list-models` command can be used to determine the active model (of any controller).
+   The `juju models` command can be used to determine the active model (of any controller).
 An asterisk denotes it.